 - Sun protective items – in our case, a hat and a rash-vest for surfing

 Top tip: Although you should never have this problem traveling as a minimalist, it is always a good idea to be well-informed of your baggage allowance.

 Miscellaneous Digital Nomad Equipment

 These are items that we both use and split up in our luggage accordingly.
 Again, they are tailored to our surfing itinerary, so some items can be replaced or left behind as needed.

-- Mutual toiletries – including sunblock, shampoo, moisturizer, etc. Make sure that you wrap these items in a plastic bag to avoid spillage
+- Shared toiletries – including sunblock, shampoo, moisturizer, etc. Make sure that you wrap these items in a plastic bag to avoid spillage